champa720/material.io/_science/cc-achieve/chapter-5/lesson-5.3.md

 The number of times a machine increases the input force is the mechanical advantage (MA) of the machine.
 The MA of a machine is the ratio of the output force to the input force.
 It can be calculated using the following equation:

 $$ mechanical advantage = \frac{output force}{input force} $$
-$$ MA = \frac{F out}{F in} $$
+$$ MA = \frac{F_out}{F_in} $$

 Both the input force and the output force are measured in newtons.
 As a result, the units cancel, and mechanical advantage does not have any units associated with it.

 For a first-class lever, the closer the output force is to the fulcrum, the greater the mechanical advantage of the lever.
 Because a second-class lever multiplies force, its mechanical advantage is always greater than 1.
-For a third-class lever, however, F < F. , so the mechanical advantage is always out in less than 1.
+For a third-class lever, however, \( F_out < F-in )\ so the mechanical advantage is always out in less than 1.

 The mechanical advantage of a fixed pulley is 1.
 As shown below, a person needs to exert a force of 4 N to lift the 4-N weight.
 However, the person is able to pull downward instead of upward, which is easier.